Legal framework

 Legislation that applies to all services

-The Instructions for the Collaboration between the National Intelligence Service and the Norwegian Police Security Service of 13 October 2006 no. 1151 specifically aim to promote collaboration between the two services in the efforts to counter current threats and security challenges, as well as to ensure overall coordination between the two services.
+The Instructions for the Collaboration between the National Intelligence Service and the Norwegian Police Security Service specifically aim to promote collaboration between the two services in the efforts to counter current threats and security challenges, as well as to ensure overall coordination between the two services.
 In addition, the instructions also aim to clarify areas of responsibility and procedures between the services.
 The instructions, inter alia, list prioritized areas of collaboration, guidelines for assistance on specific matters, and recommendations for flows of information between the two services.
 These collaborative instructions are, together with the respective legal bases for the two services, essential in the Committee's oversight of the legality of the collaboration between them.

 Other relevant legislation